BhuvaneshDaran/BhuvaneshDaran/README.md

 ### Hi there :wave:

-#### A random VFX Artist turned Data Analyst.
+#### A random VFX Artist turned Data Scientist.
 Still practicing, lots to learn, lots to explore.

 - **A little thing about myself:**